Paris KY Family Law Attorney

 What to Expect with Family Law in Bourbon County

-If you're facing a divorce or custody issue in Paris, your case will be handled in the Bourbon County Circuit Court—that's the courthouse on Main Street.
+If you're facing a divorce or custody issue in Paris, your case will be handled in the Bourbon County Circuit Court, the courthouse on Main Street.
 The judges who hear family law cases in Bourbon County see the same issues you're dealing with every day: working parents trying to balance custody schedules, property division involving family farms or businesses, and everything in between.

 Kentucky law requires a 60-day waiting period for all divorces, so even if you and your spouse agree on everything, the process takes at least two months from filing to finalization.
 If there are disagreements about custody or property, it can take longer.
-Having an attorney who's familiar with how things work in Bourbon County—and who can walk over to the courthouse with you when needed—makes a real difference.
+Having an attorney who's familiar with how things work in Bourbon County, and who can walk over to the courthouse with you when needed, makes a real difference.

 Being right across from the courthouse means we can meet with you before a hearing, walk over together, and be back at the office afterward to go over what happened.
 It's a small thing, but it matters when you're already stressed about your case.